hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Importing and Exporting Admin Screens.md

 ## Importing JSON Files

-You can import Screen, Snippet, or Chart(Query) JSON format files:
+You can import Screen, Snippet, or Chart(Query) JSON format files.
+When you import a file, the file's content is unpacked and each part is saved as a Screen, Snippet, or Chart.
-* When you perform the import, the file is recognized as one of these types and placed in the appropriate location.

 *1.* Go to *Manage>Admin Screens*.
 The *Manage* page opens with the *Screens* tab selected.